markgw/uh-nlp2021/docs/week5/index.md

 - system
 - human
 - trees
+* Do the similar words look reasonable to you?
+Discuss why or why not.

 ## Suggested extensions:
 1. Doc2vec is an extension of Word2vec that learns vectors vectors for each document in a corpus as well as word vectors.
 Another way to build document vectors is to get the weighted sum of embedding of each word in a documents.
 Use both methods to find similar documents and evaluate their performance.